JGolafshan/comp2000_2023_project/docs/Documentation.md

 ## Itemise changes made (which class files were modified)
 1. getCompositionDescription() now returns a componentString instead of "", this populates the component box the item is not a base item.
 2. created craftInterface
+3. added an arraylist in Item
+4. added a field, ArrayList<ItemInterface> subComponents in item.java
-3. created a class craft to handle craft and uncraft
+3. created a class Craft.java to handle craft and uncraft
-4. Item now has a new method called add which adds a item to a sub-compoent array
-5. ItemDefinition has two new methods and a new field, subComponets and a get and set for the new field.
+4. created a CraftableItem.java which inhreties from Item
+5. both SetupCrafting and SetupUncrafting now use the use methods from the Craft.java

 # Task 3